 Before the game developer optimizes Borderlands 3 for most users, your best bet is to turn down certain settings in the game to improve FPS.
 This fix isn’t only reserved for low-end and mid-end computer users; even if you own a powerful gear, you should try lowering some settings because that can make a big difference in FPS sometimes.

 Besides, there’s no such standard for “best settings”.
 You need to modify the settings based on your PC performance, striking the balance between visual quality and frame rate.
 For example, you may have to sacrifice visual quality for smoother running of the game.
-In this regard, the so-called best settings should be able to compromise the effects of both sides – boost FPS as much as possible without noticeable visual downgrade.
+In this regard, the ideal settings should be able to compromise the effects of both sides, boosting FPS as much as possible without noticeable visual downgrade.

 If you decide to adjust the graphics settings in Borderlands 3, here’s the recommended configurations for you (note that they may not suit your computer best):

 1) On the launching screen, click OPTIONS.